giannilmbd/dynare/doc/manual/source/the-model-file.rst

     stochastic variables, since it is the only possible value.

-    The subsequently computed steady state (not the initial values, use histval for this) will be used as the initial condition at all the periods preceeding the first simulation period for the three possible types of simulations in stochastic mode:
+    The subsequently computed steady state (not the initial values, use ``histval`` for this) will be used as the initial condition at all the periods preceding the first simulation period for the three possible types of simulations in stochastic mode:

         * :comm:`stoch_simul`, if the ``periods`` option is specified.